ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and [multiple access tokens](#response-token-multiple) responses.

-If the `bound` value is the boolean `false`, the access token is a bearer token sent using the HTTP Header method defined in {{RFC6750}}.
+If the `bound` value is the boolean `false`, the access token is a bearer token that MUST be sent using the `Authorization Request Header Field` method defined in {{RFC6750}}.

 ~~~
 Authorization: Bearer OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0
 ~~~

-The form-encoded body and URI query parameter methods of {{RFC6750}} MUST NOT be used.
+The `Form-Encoded Body Parameter` and `URI Query Parameter` methods of {{RFC6750}} MUST NOT be used.

-If the `bound` value is the boolean `true`, the access token MUST be sent using the same key and proofing mechanism that the client instance used in its initial request (or its most recent rotation).
+If the `bound` value is the boolean `true` and the `key` is absent, the access token MUST be sent using the same key and proofing mechanism that the client instance used in its initial request (or its most recent rotation).

-If the `key` value is an object as described in {{key-format}}, the value of the `proof` field within the key indicates the particular proofing mechanism to use.
+If the `bound` value is the boolean `true` and the `key` value is an object as described in {{key-format}}, the access token MUST be sent using the key and proofing mechanism defined by the value of the `proof` field within the key object.

-The access token is sent using the HTTP authorization scheme "GNAP" along with a key proof as described in {{binding-keys}} for the key bound to the access token.
-For example, a "jwsd"-bound access token is sent as
+The access token MUST be sent using the HTTP authorization scheme "GNAP" along with a key proof as described in {{binding-keys}} for the key bound to the access token.
-follows:
+For example, a "jwsd"-bound access token is sent as follows:

 ~~~
 Authorization: GNAP OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0
 Detached-JWS: eyj0....
 ~~~

 \[\[ [See issue #104](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/104) \]\]

+The client software MUST reject as an error a situation where the `bound` value is the boolean `false` and the `key` is present.

 ## Proving Possession of a Key with a Request {#binding-keys}